Journal

 Executive answer

-SCALD model
+How does the SCALD model work?

 • Score strategic differentiation.